-In short, yes you can safely feed your dog peppers.
+In short, peppers are safe for dogs to eat.
 The high beta carotene levels, especially in red bell peppers, can provide a boost to your dog’s immune system.
 However, remember that dogs are carnivores, so too many carbs will cause an upset stomach.
-However, if you just dropped a piece of pepper on the floor, you’ve got nothing to worry about!

 Are Peppers Bad For Dogs?